-An employee who is eligible for purchase of service credits under the Nevada Public Employee's Retirement System (PERS), and who elects to convert unused sick leave ($^{1}/{3}$ x sick leave, up to the cap maximum), vacation and/or compensatory time into retirement service credit shall be responsible for contacting County Payroll, PERS and the Deferred Comp Provider directly to coordinate the purchase of service credit at least sixty (60) days in advance of their anticipated retirement date.
+An employee who is eligible for purchase of service credits under the Nevada Public Employee's Retirement System (PERS), and who elects to convert unused sick leave (1/3 x sick leave, up to the cap maximum), vacation and/or compensatory time into retirement service credit shall be responsible for contacting County Payroll, PERS and the Deferred Comp Provider directly to coordinate the purchase of service credit at least sixty (60) days in advance of their anticipated retirement date.
 The County Payroll Department, upon an employee's written request, shall calculate the sick, annual leave, and compensatory time payout estimate, minus applicable taxes and deductions, to determine the approximate net amount the employee will have to purchase retirement credit.
-The employee is solely responsible for making timely arrangements and entering into an agreement with PERS to purchase the service credit and with the Deferred Comp Provider to coordinate the amount of final payout to be deducted and deposited by County Payroll with the Deferred Comp Provider Change Form from the employee authorizing the payroll deduction form their final paycheck before they can proceed to deduct the amount designated as of their termination of employment, (provided their leave banks have not been reduced since the estimate was determined).
+The employee shall be advised of this amount that may be used to purchase retirement credit.
+The employee is solely responsible for making timely arrangements and entering into an agreement with PERS to purchase the service credit and with the Deferred Comp Provider to coordinate the amount of final payout to be deducted and deposited by County Payroll with the Deferred Comp Provider which in turn is transferred to PERS.
+County Payroll must receive a Deferred Comp Provider Change Form from the employee authorizing the payroll deduction form their final paycheck before they can proceed to deduct the amount designated as of their termination of employment, (provided their leave banks have not been reduced since the estimate was determined).

-G. As long as an employee is in a paid status, he/she shall earn sick and vacation leave during the time he/she is on such leave.
-If the employee is on leave without pay, he/she shall not earn sick or vacation leave during the time he/she is on such leave.

-H. Employees who use zero (0) to thirty-two (32) hours of sick leave as of the last full pay period in a calendar year shall receive twenty-four (24) hours of personal paid leave credit at the end of the first full pay period the following January.
+- G. As long as an employee is in a paid status, he/she shall earn sick and vacation leave during the time he/she is on such leave.
+If the employee is on leave without pay, he/she shall not earn sick or vacation leave during the time he/she is on such leave. - H. Employees who use zero (0) to thirty-two (32) hours of sick leave as of the last full pay period in a calendar year shall receive twenty-four (24) hours of personal paid leave credit at the end of the first full pay period the following January.
 Employees who use thirty-three (33) to forty (40) hours of sick leave in a calendar year shall receive eight (8) hours of personal paid leave at the time specified above.
-Permanent part-time employees shall receive a prorated amount of personal paid leave must be used in the calendar year in which it is credited and if not used will be forfeited.
+Permanent part-time employees shall receive a prorated amount of personal paid leave at the same ratio as their regular work hours relate to a full-time work schedule.
+The personal leave must be used in the calendar year in which it is credited and if not used will be forfeited.
 There will be no cash payment for personal leave that is not used.
 In order to receive this personal leave benefit, an employee must be in a paid status (either working or on paid leave) the entire calendar year.